By: Debra Kabalkin on September 25th, 2025

 3. Respond to issues

 Things can go wrong, so it’s important to respond as soon as possible.
-Your team might benefit from a tier system for dealing with any issues.
+Your team may benefit from a tiered system for addressing any issues.
 When one tier can’t resolve the problem, they escalate to the next tier:

 - Tier 1: Minor issues, such as correcting errors and answering common queries.